 I start by understanding your current AI landscape, existing risk management practices, and compliance requirements.

 I develop a customized AI RMF implementation tailored to your organization's size, industry, and risk profile.
-This isn't one-size-fits-all.
+This isn't one size fits all.

 I ensure your team can operate and maintain the framework independently.
 My goal is to build your internal capability, not create dependency.